avajs/ava/readme.md

 ### Temp files

-Running tests concurrently comes with some challenges, doing IO is one.
-Usually, serial tests just create temp directories in the current test directory and cleans it up at the end.
+Running tests concurrently comes with some challenges, doing file IO is one.

+Usually, serial tests create temp directories in the current test directory and clean them up at the end.
 This won't work when you run tests concurrently as tests will conflict with each other.
 The correct way to do it is to use a new temp directory for each test.
 The [`tempfile`](https://github.com/sindresorhus/tempfile) and [`temp-write`](https://github.com/sindresorhus/temp-write) modules can be helpful.

 ### Debugging